Everything You Should Know About Dehydration In Pregnancy

 Dehydration in pregnancy happens when one doesn't have enough water in their body to function with.
 It causes certain complications during pregnancy and should be avoided.

 Dehydration in pregnancy happens when one doesn't have enough water in the body for it to function properly.
-Therefore, dehydration should be dealt with immediately during pregnancy.
+Therefore, dehydration should be dealt with immediately.

 Dehydration in pregnancy: how much water are you expected to take?